 If your HVAC components are under warranty, you should know that most manufacturers require evidence of annual maintenance to pay a claim.
 An investment in regular maintenance is essentially giving you an insurance policy.
-If something malfunctions that is covered under warranty, you’ll be able to file your claim with more confidence and ease with evidence of maintenance.
+If something malfunctions that are covered under warranty, you’ll be able to file your claim with more confidence and ease with evidence of maintenance.

 A well-functioning HVAC system will keep the quality of air in your home higher.
 Part of the function of your HVAC system is to filter pollutants out of the air you and your family or employees breathe.
 You may not think that the danger is high indoors, but the EPA estimates that indoor pollutant levels are generally 2-5 times higher than outdoor levels.
 Your HVAC system has to work hard to filter out allergens and pollutants, so the more efficient the system, the higher your air quality will be.